Wednesday, December 1, 2021

 The General's Orders [1]

-Through my research in the Quebec Archives, one particular contemporary document was discovered, purportedly written in 1759 by General James Murray, successor to General James Wolfe as commander of the British after he fell on the Plains of Abraham battlefield a few weeks earlier, on 13 September.
-Located within Murray's military journal, this document appears to account for missing North American marriage records and reads as follows:
+Through my research in the Quebec Archives, one particular contemporary document was discovered, written in 1759 by General George Townshend, referencing General Jeffery Amherst, successor to General James Wolfe as commander of the British after he fell on the Plains of Abraham battlefield a few weeks earlier, on 13 September.
+Located within Townshend's Orderly book, this document appears to account for missing North American marriage records:

 Quebec, 6 October 1759